JoeSz/Exopite-Custom-Email-Notifications/README.md

 INSTALLATION
 ------------

-1. Upload `exopite-multifilter.php` to the `/wp-content/plugins/` directory
+1. [x] Upload `exopite-custom-email-notifications` to the `/wp-content/plugins/exopite-custom-email-notifications/` directory

 OR

-1. Install plugin from WordPress repository (not yet)
+1. [ ] Install plugin from WordPress repository (not yet)

-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. [x] Activate the plugin through the 'Plugins' menu in WordPress
-3. Place [exopite-multifilter] shortcode to your content

 PLANNED
 -------